xiaoylu/leetcode_category/ML_SystemDesign/Readme.md

 Ranking
 ---
-* Both youtube and google search rank items (i.e. video or urls), but they work on different modes.
+* Both youtube home page and google search rank items (i.e. video or urls), but they work on different modes.
-* Youtube: can rank items offline, then push the result to a user's queue, display after the user clicks youtube.com
+* Youtube home page (push): can rank items offline, then push the result to a user's queue, display after the user clicks youtube.com
   * recommendation quality improves as more candidates can be incorporated at offline mode
-* Search:
+* Search (pull):
   * instantly ranking, requires a small candidate set for each query

 Online vs Offline